BigByte-Digital/gh-environment-copier/README.md

 - Copy secret names from one GitHub Actions environment to another (values will be prompted for security).
 - Import variables from a local `.env` file to a GitHub Actions environment.
 - Import secrets (names and values) from a local `.env` file to a GitHub Actions environment.
+- **Export all environment variables and secret names from a GitHub Actions environment to a file.**
+- Compare and diff two GitHub Actions environments to see differences.
 - Interactive prompts for easy input and selection.
 - Securely handles GitHub Personal Access Tokens (PATs) via `.env` file.
 - Encrypts secrets before sending them to GitHub using `libsodium-wrappers`.